lcx/blog_private/content/post/ssh-from-mac-os-high-sierra-to-old-ssh-servers.md

 tags:
 - linux
 - mac os
+- ssh
 title: SSH from Mac OS High Sierra to old SSH Servers
 ---

 If you are trying to connect to older ssh servers or Mikrotik routers from Mac OS High Sierra you might encounter some of these error messages:

 * `no matching host key type found.
 Their offer: ssh-dss`
 * `no matching cipher found.
 Their offer: aes192-cbc,aes128-cbc,aes256-cbc,blowfish-cbc,3des-cbc`